TITLE 15 GAMBLING AND LIQUOR CONTROL

 essence, as a substitute for the ineligible licensee.

-(b) The transfer of a horse to avoid
+(b) The transfer of a horse to a

 (c) The stewards shall honor the rulings